unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Preparing and Casting Tek Skills

 The Morph table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
-To cast one of these morph tek skills, you must expend a slot of the tek skill’s level or higher.
+To cast one of these morph tek skills, you must expend a slot of the tek skill's level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 You prepare the list of morph tek skills that are available for you to cast, choosing from the morph tek skill list.
 When you do so, choose a number of morph tek skills equal to your Wisdom modifier + your morph level (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.

 For example, if you are a 3rd-level morph, you have four 1st-level and two 2nd-level tek skill slots.
 With a Wisdom of 16, your list of prepared tek skills can include six tek skills of 1st or 2nd level, in any combination.
 If you prepare the 1st-level tek skill *cure wounds,* you can cast it using a 1st-level or 2nd-level slot.
-Casting the tek skill doesn’t remove it from your list of prepared tek skills.
+Casting the tek skill doesn't remove it from your list of prepared tek skills.

 You can also change your list of prepared tek skills when you finish a long rest.
 Preparing a new list of morph tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.